elm-guides/elm-for-js/How to Read a Type Annotation.md

 #How to Read a Type Annotation

-If you come from a dynamically typed language like JavaScript or Ruby, or even a statically typed C-family language like Java, type annotations will look very strange.
+If you come from a dynamically typed language like JavaScript or Ruby, or even a statically typed C-family language like Java, Elm's type annotations will look very strange.
 However, once you know how to read them, they make a lot more sense than `int strcmp(const char *s1, const char *s2);`.
 That's a good thing, because type annotations aren't for the compiler (it has type inference and can figure things out) but for you, the programmer.

 The most important reason to know about type annotations when you're starting out is that the docs for every function in the standard library have them.
 The annotation tells you how many arguments a function takes, what their types are,